 An individual treatment lasts about 20 to 30 minutes.
 The first treatment will take longer in order to map out the specific brain region to be stimulated, which is different for every individual.
 The treatment is administered in an office setting.
 Patients sit comfortably during a treatment session with the electromagnetic coil placed over their head.
 They can hear and feel a tapping sensation.
 Many patients are able to talk with their TMS clinicians between pulses during their treatment.
 There are no limitations on activities after a treatment.
 Patients can drive to and from treatments and then go home or to work immediately afterwards.
 There are no cognitive side effects.

 Are there side effects associated with TMS?

 Some patients report headaches and scalp discomfort during TMS treatment, although these usually improve over time with subsequent treatments.
 Although all medical treatments carry risks, the risks of TMS treatment are considered to be very minimal, and it is generally a very well tolerated treatment.

 How long is a course of TMS?

-The average course of TMS is approximately 30-40 sessions over one to two months.
+The average course of TMS is approximately 36-44 sessions over 2-3 months.
 A TMS therapy session lasts approximately 30 minutes.
 The goal of a course of TMS treatment is to fully treat a depressive episode and for symptoms of depression to completely remit.
 Some people may need a longer course of treatment, and some people may decide to continue TMS treatments on a less frequent basis in order to prevent a recurrence of depression.